-On garbage night, as I stroll around the neighborhood, I can’t help but silently judge people.
+On garbage night, as I stroll around the neighbourhood, I can’t help but silently judge people.
 Oh come on, I can’t possibly be the only person who eyes the pile of garbage placed at the curb in front of each home and make stupid assumptions about it, can I?

 You have the really cheap people who don’t use proper garbage bags but whatever they find, including shopping bags—paper shopping bags.
 Squirrels and skunks will have fun with them, I note, feeling smug because I remembered to buy these ugly black garbage bags.
-People who always seem to have a bunch of broken items—broken lamps, broken plates, broken chairs… either they argue a lot, either they raise elephants in the backyard!
+People who always seem to have a bunch of broken items—broken lamps, broken plates, broken chairs… either they argue a lot, or they raise elephants in the backyard!
 People who have one-of-a-kind garbage—all pizza boxes, all bottles, all books, all cookie boxes, furniture… ah, furniture.
 So much can be written about furniture, abandoned sofas, wobbly chairs and sad-looking mattresses!

 A couple of days before garbage collection, some people put their unwanted bulky items at the curb, usually with an over-enthusiastic sign—“FREE!!”
 “HELP YOURSELF!!!”
 Translation?
 “Please, someone takes that shit, thank you very much”.
 It rarely works.
 People have their own garbage to deal with, no one wants some stranger’s furniture, especially if it looks broken or has been sitting under the rain for the past few days.

 The idea is good, though.
 An informal garage sale, if you wish, a generous offer, a green way to give objects a second life.

 Or a lazy way to dump a mouldy second-hand mattress or a chest without drawers.